intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 whether or not a formal liaison arrangement is in place between the SDO and the IETF.

-Receive of a liaison statement does not automatically impose an obligation of sending a response by the other party.
+Receiving of a liaison statement from other SDOs does not automatically impose an obligation of sending a response by the IETF.
 The decision to send a response depends on the content and kind of request.
 However, if a formal liaison relationship exists, it is the responsibility of the liaison manager to ensure appropriate communication